mscarlett/VectorMath/README.md

 * [Angle](https://en.wikipedia.org/wiki/Angle)
 * [Vector addition and subtraction](https://en.wikipedia.org/wiki/Euclidean_vector#Addition_and_subtraction)

 as well as additional operations implemented by javacalculus.
-The calculator is [licensed](LICENSE.md) under GNU GPL v3.
+The calculator is [licensed](LICENSE.md) under GNU GPL v3 and available in the Google Play Store.